DataDog/pupernetes/docs/pupernetes_daemon_run.md

 # Setup and run the environment with a 5 minutes timeout:
 pupernetes daemon run state/ --timeout 5m

-# Setup and run the environment, then garantee a kubelet garbage collection during the drain phase:
+# Setup and run the environment, then guarantee a kubelet garbage collection during the drain phase:
 pupernetes daemon run state/ --gc 1m

 # Setup and run the environment as a systemd service: